 - It’s a great way to live as locals do.
 After all, that’s one reason why you travel.
 It doesn’t get more authentic than that!

 On top of that, the house owners are usually super friendly and happy to connect you with their friends before they leave.
 Just in case you have any questions or problems, their friends or relatives are here to help you out.
 Love it!

 My favorite organization to find housesitting places it Housecarer.
 Check them out and find your next place to stay for free.

 Hostels…well, hostels can be tricky.
 I wouldn’t recommend you staying in a dorm if you want to get your work done.
-It’s also not the most comfortable place to live in on the long run.
+It’s also not the most comfortable place to live in in the long run.

 What you could do is go and check out hostels that offer good private rooms so you can get enough sleep.
-You shouldn’t go for party hostels either since the temptation of hanging out and partying with your new friends every day might be too big.
+You shouldn’t go to party hostels either since the temptation of hanging out and partying with your new friends every day might be too big.

 Or maybe don’t stay in hostels but just go there in the evening.
 Many big hostels have bars and common areas that are open for visitors.
 Sometimes it’s just easier to connect with other travelers than with locals.

 But beware: Most of the hostel stayers are only in town for a few days or weeks.
 So your new friends won’t be there for long.

 Staying in Airbnbs is a great way of connecting with locals.
 If you only rent one room, you will be living with your host and maybe other temporary visitors.
 A super-easy way to make friends you can hang out with.